How to Create Tables in WordPress Post & Pages in 1 Minute! No HTML Required

 Table of Contents

-If you want to create a table in WordPress, you don’t even need any extra WordPress table plugins.
-Only in case you are on the Gutenberg block-based editor, though.
-Gutenberg offers a dedicated WordPress table block with some basic functionalities that should suffice for building many types of tables.
+If you use the Gutenberg block-based editor, you don’t even need any extra plugins.
+Gutenberg offers a dedicated block with some basic functionalities that should suffice for building many types of tables.

-It was not that easy to create a responsive functional table in the Classic Editor – so if you still haven’t ditched the latter, it’s a great chance to start building your WordPress site in a more comfortable way with Gutenberg.
+It was not that easy to make a table in WordPress Classic Editor with a responsive and highly functional design.
+So if you still haven’t ditched the latter, it’s a great chance to start building your site in a more comfortable way with Gutenberg.

 It will ask you to choose the number of rows and columns – don’t worry, you can update them later.